wiktorkowalski/blog/src/content/blog/astro-on-s3-and-cloudfront-with-terraform.md

   region  = "eu-west-1"
 }

-# this one is needed for ssl cert
+# this one is needed for SSL cert
 provider "aws" {
   alias   = "us-east-1"
   region  = "us-east-1"